pablo-abc/pablo.berganza.dev/resources/blog/2019-06-06-graphql-is-it-worth-the-switch/index.md

 | PATCH  | /resources/{id} | Update specific fields of an element | 200, 400        |
 | DELETE | /resources/{id} | Delete an element                    | 204, 200, 404   |

-As you can see, this gives us a clean and predictable interface on which we can operate on the resources on the server.
+This gives us a clean and predictable interface on which we can operate on the resources on the server.

 As you saw in the endpoints examples above, REST endpoints can follow a hierarchical structure.
 Say, if you perform a POST operation on the endpoint `/accounts/8326/posts`, it should mean you are creating a post that belongs to the account with the id 8326.

-I've talked about how a REST API looks like to the client, but that's not enough for an API to be considered a REST API.
+I've talked about how a REST API looks like to the client, but the characteristics described before are not enough for an API to be considered a REST API.
 In order to be classified as such, it should follow six constraints:

   * **Uniform interface**: A REST API must have a well defined and consistent interface.
 This interface must be followed almost religiously in all resources exposed by the API.
 It must have consistent naming conventions, data format, etc.
   * **Client-server**: There must be a clear separation between client and server.